umputun/spot/README.md

 - `-c`, `--concurrent=`: Sets the number of concurrent hosts to execute tasks.
 Defaults to `1`, which means hosts will be handled  sequentially.
 - `--timeout`: Sets the SSH timeout.
 Defaults to `30s`.
 User can also set the environment variable `$SPOT_TIMEOUT` to define the SSH timeout.
 - `--ssh-agent`: Enables the use of the SSH agent for authentication.
 Defaults to `false`.
 User can also set the environment variable `SPOT_SSH_AGENT` to define the value.
+- `--shell` - shell to use for remote ssh execution, default is `/bin/sh`.
+User can also set the environment variable `SPOT_SHELL` to define the value.
 - `-i`, `--inventory=`: Specifies the inventory file or url to use for the task execution.
 Overrides the inventory file defined in the playbook file.
 User can also set the environment variable `$SPOT_INVENTORY` to define the default inventory file path or url.
 - `-u`, `--user=`: Specifies the SSH user to use when connecting to remote hosts.
 Overrides the user defined in the playbook file .